stitchdata/docs/_account-security/settings/manage-stitch-api-keys.md

   With the Stitch API, you can programmatically control your Stitch account.
 This enables you to quickly create and configure integrations, select tables and columns for replication, connect Stitch with an external scheduler, and more.

-  API key management and access to the Stitch API are Enterprise features.

   In this guide, we'll cover:

   {% for section in page.sections %}